cmu-delphi/www-covidcast/README.md

 ## Figma Mock-up
 https://www.figma.com/file/CkdJq5qlvpQNhUsaihBsFE/Delphi-Covid-Forecasting?node-id=0%3A1

-The most current mock is 'Design 7'
+The most current mock (for the graph) is 'Design 7'.
+Other mock to consider is 'Current Design Plan' .
+Mocks may lag dev changes.